‘With Her Head Tucked Underneath Her Arm’

 This year’s offering in our now traditional (est. 2015) song for All Hallows’ Eve comes from Cyril Smith.

-Not the late, unlamented Sir Cyril Smith, of course; this is the Scottish actor, whose full name was Cyril Edward Bruce-Smith and who appeared – according to IMDb – in over a hundred films, from When London Burned (1914) to She Knows, Y’Know (1962).
+Not the late, unlamented Sir Cyril Smith MP, of course; this is the Scottish actor, whose full name was Cyril Edward Bruce-Smith and who appeared – according to IMDb – in over a hundred films, from When London Burned (1914) to She Knows, Y’Know (1962).
 He also gave us his Merlin in the ITC television series The Adventures of Sir Lancelot (1956-57), and – most splendid of all – he recorded this classic song, about the ghost of Anne Boleyn stalking the Tower of London

-It’s probably best known in Stanley Holloway’s interpretation, but that ain’t a patch on Cyril Smith’s 1934 original.
+It’s probably best known in Stanley Holloway’s interpretation, but that ain’t a patch on Cyril Smith’s 1934 version.
 Nor indeed is Smith’s later re-recording with Rudy Vallee and His Connecticut Yankees in 1937 anywhere near as good – it’s cleaner and more professional, but it misses the ragged weirdness of this version.

 So here’s a rare example of a ghost story that gives proper consideration to the practical problems of the spirit world: